Macrometacorp/docs/docs/streams/stream-basics/consumers.md

 ## Create Consumers

-It is possible to use our JavaScript or Python SDK to create producers.
+It is possible to use our JavaScript or Python SDK to create consumers.

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label=" JavaScript SDK">